cristinae/teaching/mt2023/README.md

 * NMT assignment (lab week 11, deadline week 14)
 * MT Challenge, the bonus (temptative, to discuss, week 15)

-* Final exam: <span style="color:red"> TBD </span>
+* Final exam: <span style="color:red"> 17/07/2023 </span>
 * Resit exam: <span style="color:red"> TBD </span>
 <br>

 ## Basic Bibliography

-There is no textbook for the course, but you can find general information in the following references.
+There is no textbook for the course, but you can find basic general information in the following references.
 More especific texts or slides will be provided for each session.

 * Speech and Language Processing: An introduction to natural language processing, computational linguistics, and speech recognition by Daniel Jurafsky & James H. Martin.
 2007 [[Chapter 25]](.//slides2018/biblio/JurafskyMartinChap25Draft.pdf) [[New draft 3rd edition]](https://web.stanford.edu/~jurafsky/slp3/)